baggachipz/personalsite/README.md

 * Uses latest web dev technologies like ES6, Vue, CSS3, Stylus, Webpack, and Babel
 * Shows that I'm capable of at least using a framework to build a site

+Yes, I know it's a bit much to create one single page, but I also wanted to show that I know how to do this sort of thing.
+Normally, I wouldn't bring a bazooka when a knife is necessary.

 I have coupled this with static site hosting on [Netlify](http://www.netlify.com) in order to bring this to you with automatic continuous deployment on a free (as in beer), distributed, and secure content delivery network.
 We live in the future!

 # Running/developing locally